 Enterprise Backup component, lets you back up a running MySQL

-to operations while producing a consistent snapshot of the database.
+disruption to operations while producing a consistent snapshot of

-Enterprise Backup can also create compressed backup files, and back up subsets of
+can also create compressed backup files, and back up subsets of

 tables and databases.
-In conjunction with MySQL’s
+In conjunction with the MySQL binary log,

-binary log,

 users can perform point-in-time recovery.
 MySQL Enterprise Backup

 is part of the MySQL Enterprise subscription.
-For
+For more details,

-If you can shut down your MySQL server, you can make a binary backup
+If you can shut down the MySQL server, you can make a physical

 Copy all the

-option for making a consistent snapshot without locking out other clients.
-See
+option for making a consistent snapshot without locking out other

 Replication works with